NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

       }
 ```

 The diagram omits methods and attributes irrelevant to the relationship between the classes.
-Notice that the `CarPark` class has a `register` method that allows it to register sensors and displays.
+Notice that the `CarPark` class has a `register` method that allows it to register the displays (you can also add a registry for sensors).

 ### Implement methods for the CarPark class